spotcache/spotcache/README.md

 or so they call it, and make weird things.

-Then came along AI's which I absolutely ADORE!.
+Then came along AI which I absolutely ADORE!.
 I'm all in for machine learning and alike.